Services

-Telehealth for Eating Disorders
+Telehealth for eating disorders

 Eating disorders are a serious mental health condition that result in a person having an unhealthy relationship with food which negatively impacts both their mental and physical health.
 Eating disorders are more commonly diagnosed in female teenagers and young women but can affect anyone regardless of age, gender, cultural background and socioeconomic status.
 There are a variety of different types of eating disorders and they don’t all affect people in the same way.
 Some people with eating disorders can look outwardly very healthy, others will show physical signs.
 It is important to seek help as soon as possible if you believe you may have an eating disorder.